-My favourite are Sandália Goóc, specifically the Geocasp, which are comfy, as steady on rough terrain as most shoes, and largely recycled.
-I would appreciate tips on how to get these outside Brazil.
-Seems impossible?
+My favourite are Sandália Goóc, specifically the Geocasp, which are comfy, affordable, as steady on rough terrain as most shoes, and largely recycled.
+They are also completely unavailable outside Brazil.
+I would appreciate tips on how to get them.

 There are everyday sandals, and then there are compact emergency sandals that I live to have in my pocket for when my shoes are soaked or an unexpected sauna breaks out.